sayze/petstore/pet/README.md

 Built on php slim framework

 The pet service is responsible for performing actions against a Pet entity.
-Currently the service exposes 2 endpoints.
+Currently the service exposes an endpoint for pet creation. `POST api/pet`

-1. `POST api/pet` - Create a new pet
-2. `GET api/pet` - List all the pets

 ## Usage
 The above endpoints require a valid token in the header of each request under the key `AUTH_TOKEN` .